-“Coffee isn’t just for coffee geeks anymore,” says Rachel Ho.
-With her husband Matt, the Australian-turned-North-Londoner has supplied Tottenham with caffeine, craft beer and creative pop-ups since 2014, when Craving Coffee opened in Gaunson House on Markfield Road.
+“Coffee isn’t just for caffeine geeks anymore,” says Rachel Ho.
+With her husband Matt, the Australian-turned-north-Londoner has supplied Tottenham with coffee, craft beer and creative pop-ups since 2014, when Craving Coffee opened in Gaunson House on Markfield Road.

-The couple could tell you all about beans and brews (yes, they take a coffee grinder on camping trips), but South Tottenham’s community spirit is what fuels their café.
-“We were a couple of weeks from having to liquidate when we launched the crowdfunder,” Rachel remembers, thinking back to spring 2020.
+This warm-hearted husband and wife team could tell you all about beans and brews (yes, they take a coffee grinder on camping trips), but South Tottenham’s community spirit is what fuels their café.
+“We were a couple of weeks from having to liquidate when we launched the crowdfunder,” Rachel remembers, thinking back to spring 2020 and the UK’s first COVID-19 lockdown.
 Within 24 hours they’d raised two-thirds of their £25,000 target.
-“The community support reminded us why we’re doing this.”
+“The community support reminded us why we’re doing this,” she says.

-Now in a new home in Ten87 Studios – expect more space, more food and more music – Rachel talks about Tottenham’s independent business scene and Craving Coffee’s Asian-fusion menu.
+Now in a new home in Ten87 Studios, with even more space for good food and good music, Rachel and Matt talk to us about Tottenham’s independent spirit and Craving Coffee’s Asian-fusion menu.

 Tell us about your decision to open the café in 2014.
-How did your background – and Matt’s – feed into your new venture?
+How did your backgrounds feed into your new venture?

-Matt had been working in the coffee industry for about ten years when we opened.
-He loves coffee, and when we moved here he got a job at Climpson & Sons, just at the moment speciality coffee was booming in London.
-He went from barista to production manager to trainer to sales and then onto a bigger company.
-In sales, he found that a lot of cafés weren’t doing it for the love, so he wanted to try for himself.
+Matt (M): I’d been working in the coffee industry for about 10 years when we opened.
+I’ve always loved coffee, and when we moved here I got a job at Climpson & Sons, just at the moment speciality coffee was booming in London.
+I went from barista to production manager to trainer to sales and then onto a bigger company.
+In sales, I found that a lot of cafés weren’t doing it for the love, so I figured I’d try this for myself.

-My background is in disability, but Matt and I were in bands too.
-I did promotion and events management, and eventually ended up helping out with events at Climpson.
-That was my stepping stone into hospitality, and not long after we took the plunge with Craving Coffee.
+Rachel’s background is in disability support, but we were both in bands too.
+She did promotion and events management, and eventually ended up helping out with events at Climpson.
+That was her stepping stone into hospitality, and not long after that we took the plunge with Craving Coffee.
 There wasn’t anywhere like it in Tottenham at the time.

 Your Asian-fusion menu is pretty experimental.
 What inspires the dishes you make?

 What inspired the move to Ten87 Studios?
-And what’s the vibe in the new space?
+And what’s the new space like?